open2b/scriggo-site/site/how-to-use.md

 ### Build and run templates

 A template is first compiled and then executed, even concurrently by multiple goroutines.
-The compilation parses, type checks and emits the template byte code.
-Execution is fast because it executes the byte code on a virtual machine.
+The compilation parses, type checks and emits the template bytecode.
+Execution is fast because it executes the bytecode on a virtual machine.

 To compile a template, you pass the file system and the name of the template to the [scriggo.BuildTemplate](https://pkg.go.dev/github.com/open2b/scriggo#BuildTemplate) function, then call the